maxdemaio/music/src/content/blog/analyzing-lyrics-writing-songs.md

 - Doesn't have to be fully fleshed out lyrics, can just be humming along
 - Go back and see what words fit, almost like a puzzle
 - Look up rhymes, near rhymes, use a thesaurus, or even use ChatGPT to help
-- Go with your gut instinct in beginning, then later go back and iterate
+- Go with your gut instinct in the beginning, then later go back and iterate
 - Write for yourself, don't write for others
-- Pop setup: Verse 1, Prechorus Chorus, Verse 2, Prechorus, Chorus, Bridge, Chorus
+- Pop setup: Verse 1, Prechorus, Chorus, Verse 2, Prechorus, Chorus, Bridge, Chorus

 Then, also try these ideas (I stole this from an old Tate McRae video [which is now private]):
 1. Write down words of how you are feeling (Ex.
 Alone)
-2. Write words next to it that rhyme with that word (It has to make sense tho) (Ex.
+2. Write words next to it that rhyme with that word (It has to make sense though) (Ex.
 Own)
-3. Basically just make something outta that (You left me here all on my own, baby I've been feeling so alone)
+3. Basically just make something out of that (You left me here all on my own, baby I've been feeling so alone)

 ### Be specific